SunshadeCorp/management-gui/README.md

-Do this to create a settings.py:
+# Do this to create a settings.py:
-You need mingw32 for this
+# You need mingw32 for this

 cd .\ui\
 make

+# Execute this
+python mqtt_live.py